MikeyBeez/Ollama_Agents/docs/architecture_guide.md

 - 🔐 Secure configuration options
 - 🧪 Comprehensive testing suite
 - 📜 Built-in chat history management
+- 🔎 Memory search commands: `/ms` and `/msl`
+- 🧵 Fabric pattern integration with `/fabric` command

-## 🏗️ System Architecture Overview
+## 3. 🏗️ System Architecture

 Ollama_Agents is designed with modularity and flexibility in mind.
-Here's a high-level view of how the components fit together:
+Here's a high-level view of the components:

 ```mermaid
 graph TD